AOT-Technologies/forms-flow-ai-extensions/camunda-formio-tasklist-vue/README.md

 Application History `view submission` using our component to view the Form.

-:information_source: A sample project which was used for integration `camunda-formio-tasklist-vue` components can be found :point_right: [here](https://github.com/AOT-Technologies/service-flow-vue/).
+A sample project which was used for integration `camunda-formio-tasklist-vue` components can be found :point_right: [here](https://github.com/AOT-Technologies/service-flow-vue/).

 ## Components in camunda-formio-tasklist-vue